 Start at the top and work your way down

 Don’t wait until your accountant starts sending frantic emails or for contractors to ask where their 1099s are.
-Use this year-end checklist for professional service firms, then set aside an hour or two each week to check a few more things off the list.
+Download your copy of the year-end checklist for professional service firms, then set aside an hour or two each week to check a few more things off the list.
 Come New Year’s, you’ll be glad you did.